Steadybit logoResilience Hub

 1. The first incoming packet initiates the tcp connection and is accepted by the second packet, which is delayed exactly be the 500ms.

-2. With the fourth packet we receive a http request in the payload.
-Which is acknowledged and answered with a http response in packet four to seven, which are also delayed by 500ms and thus the total latency for the http request sums up to 1 second.
+2. With the fourth packet we receive a HTTP request in the payload.
+Which is acknowledged and answered with a HTTP response in packet four to seven, which are also delayed by 500ms and thus the total latency for the HTTP request sums up to 1 second.

 Note: If you are going to attack containers using network attacks, all containers in the target's linux network namespace (e.g. all containers belonging to the same Kubernetes Pod or Replica Set) will be affected.
 In case you want to target the traffic of a single container in the namespace you can for example use the port parameter to limit the blast radius.